John Evans (archaeologist)

-Sir John Evans KCB FRS FSA FRAI (17 November 1823 – 31 May 1908) was an English archaeologist and geologist.
+Sir John Evans KCB FRS FSA FRAI (17 November 1823 – 31 May 1908) was an English antiquarian, geologist and founder of prehistoric archaeology.

+The John Evans collection, housed at Oxford's Ashmolean Museum, comprises more than 12,000 objects, including a large proportion of British Palaeolithic stone tools.

 Biography

 John Evans, son of the Rev. A. B. Evans, was born at Britwell Court, Buckinghamshire.
 At the age of seventeen he started to work for the paper-manufacturing business of John Dickinson & Co.
 Ltd at Nash Mills (Hemel Hempstead, Hertfordshire).
 The company had been founded by his uncle and later father-in-law John Dickinson (1782–1869), who was also its senior partner.
 In 1850 Evans was admitted as a partner in the company and did not retire from active management until 1885.

 Apart from his managerial work John Evans was also a distinguished antiquary, archaeologist and numismatist.
 He was president of the following societies and institutions: